rjseymour66/rjseymour66.github.io/content/en/docs/web-dev/css/preprocessors.md

 ```
 ### Mixins

+> Mixins generate code, but extend adds selectors to the base.

 A mixin is a small, reusable chunk of CSS.
 Use this if you have some commonly repeated rules, or a font style that you need to repeat in multiple places throughout the stylesheet.

 Because mixins duplicate code, they compress well with `gzip`, which is how you should compress all network traffic.